greenpill-dev-guild/ui-components/README.md

 7. Set the args for the variants previews too

 ### Stylishing
-1. Link all colors unliked to the Design System tokens e.g: "text-#000000" -> "text-text-strong-950"
+1. Link all colors unliked to the Design System tokens using ⌘+Fn+F2 e.g: "text-#000000" -> "text-text-strong-950"
-2. Link all fonts to the Design System tokens e.g: "text-text-strong-950 text-base font-medium font-['Inter'] leading-normal" -> "text-text-strong-950 text-label-md"
+2. Link all fonts to the Design System tokens using ⌘+Fn+F2 e.g: "text-text-strong-950 text-base font-medium font-['Inter'] leading-normal" -> "text-text-strong-950 text-label-md"
 3. Set all the icons right with Remix Icons components
 4. Make the Tailwind proprieties equal Auto-layout on Figma